 Lawsuit asks court to intervene, restore representative democracy

-State Rep. Julie Calley said the Legislature this week continued its work to ensure voices of people all throughout Michigan are considered as the state continues to respond to COVID-19 by seeking intervention from the Court of Claims.
+State Rep. Jason Sheppard said the Legislature today continued its fight to ensure voices of people all throughout Michigan are considered as the state continues to respond to COVID-19 by seeking intervention from the Court of Claims.

 Sheppard, of Temperance, said the Legislature was forced to file the lawsuit against Gov. Gretchen Whitmer because she refuses to recognize that her unchecked emergency powers must come to an end.

 “The way our state responds to this crisis affects the fundamental rights of every single Michigan resident,” Sheppard said.
 “That’s why it is incredibly important that the voices of people in every corner of our state are given careful consideration as we move forward.
 This can only be accomplished by utilizing the legislative process and its inherent safeguards.”